 Procures, distributes and accounts for supplies, equipment and other resources as needed.
 Assists custodial staffs at school sites as necessary, ensuring that all gas, water, and electricity is shut off or provided under safe conditions.
-Provides crew to be called in immediatelv following а disaster to completely clean and repair damages as soon as possible.
+Provides crew to be called in immediately following a disaster to completely clean and repair damages as soon as possible.

 DIRECTOR OF CHILD NUTRITION SERVICES: Oversees the proper storage, preparation and delivery of food and water to the various sites as necessary.
-If the extent of the disaster dictates that schools become designated disaster center, the manager will work with other community and government adequate water and food supplies are made available to agencies to ensure that each center.
+If the extent of the disaster dictates that schools become designated disaster center, the manager will work with other community and government adequate water and food supplies are made available agencies ensure that